-- 16.2.
+16.2.
 The Commission may at its option close the file of a taxpayer at any time 90 days or more after the taxpayer loses and fails to regain protection from discovery.
-Closing the file means that the taxpayer must apply from the beginning if it wishes to pursue MVD. - 16.3.
-Except when the Commission closes a taxpayer's file due to inactivity for 90 or more days after loss of protection from discovery, the taxpayer is free to miss any deadline it chooses without consequence other than temporary loss of protection from discovery.
-Therefore, the Commission may, without specific state authorization, grant one or more short extensions of time to a taxpayer, but only upon demonstration of extreme hardship that the taxpayer could not have reasonably prevented.
+Closing the file means that the taxpayer must apply from the beginning submit a new electronic application online if it wishes to pursue the MVDP.

+16.3.
+Except when the Commission closes a taxpayer's file due to inactivity for 90 or more days after loss of protection from discovery, the taxpayer is free to missany deadline it chooses without consequence other than temporary loss of protection from discovery.
+Therefore, the Commission will normally refer requests for extension to the state, but may, without specific state authorization, grant one or more short extensions of time to a taxpayer, but only upon demonstration of extreme hardship that the taxpayer could not have reasonably prevented.